KurtKline/ubuntu-setup/README.md

 For example: `$HOME/.bashrc -> $HOME/Git/ubuntu-setup/.bashrc`

 ### aptinstall.sh
+Installs commonly used packages and programs with apt.

+### snapinstall.sh
-Installs commonly used packages and programs with apt and snap.
+Installs commonly used packages and programs with snap.

 ### programs.sh
 For programs which cannot be installed simply with apt or snap, the shell scripts in the `programs` folder are executed.